h-sompura/droppe-dev-task/README.md

 - 📌 **Simplified the onClick functions** into arrow functions in `shop-app.tsx`.
 See `fix-on-click` branch for changes.

+- ⭐️ **Fix fav click method** by renaming the method, variables into meaningful names.
+Replaced `lodash.findIndex` with `Array.prototype.findIndex`.
+See `fix-fav-click` branch for changes.

 ## Available Scripts

 In the project directory, you can run: